 Ayurvedic Hospitals in India follow a set of practical, simple guidelines, for long life and good health.
 Using them the Ayurvedic physicians bring their patient's body and mind to perfect balance.

 Ayurvedic Hospitals in India are widely known for its theoretical basis but are overwhelmingly practical in nature.
 It includes the total concept of life including both man and environment.
 The practice of Ayurveda has developed over thousands of years of human evolution.
 Today, Ayurveda is at the forefront of mind-body medicines and the Ayurvedic Hospitals in India are the best retreats to attain this type of treatment.
 Ayurveda has spread far beyond its traditional base and is gaining attention throughout the world.
 Ayurveda with its understanding of life and consciousness have become the base of the Ayurvedic hospitals in India.

 Famous Ayurvedic Hospitals in India

 The Ayurvedic Hospitals in India are becoming leaders in Ayurveda and the patients can get affordable treatment in these state-of-art hospitals.
 The number of Ayurvedic hospitals in India increased gradually after the Indian Medical Central Council Act was passed by the Parliament of India, which aims to standardize qualifications for Ayurveda and provide accredited institutions for its study and research in 1970.
 In India, over 100 colleges offer degrees in traditional Ayurvedic medicine and these students work as professionals in the Ayurvedic hospitals in India.
 The state-sponsored Central Council for Research in Ayurveda and Siddha (CCRAS) as the apex institution for promotion of traditional medicine in India.
 The studies conducted by these educational institutions and Ayurvedic hospitals in India encompass clinical, drug, literary, and family welfare domains.

 The successful Ayurvedic Hospitals in India are run by professionals who are the students of reputed Indian Ayurvedic institutes, both in the urban and the rural areas.
 The statistics of the Ayurvedic hospitals in India demonstrates the popularity of traditional medicine, on which a significant number of the world's population depends for primary health care.
 There are more Ayurvedic hospitals in south India as compared to other parts of the nation.

 The manufacture and marketing of Ayurvedic medicine has been commercially successful for several pharmaceutical companies, which is another reason for the growth of these Ayurvedic Hospitals.
 Govt.
-Ayurveda College at Thiruvananthapuram, Ashtavaidyan Thaikkattu Mooss Vaidyaratnam Oushadhasala at Thrissur, Danwanthari Ayurveda Oushadasala at Kasargode, Guruvayurappan Ayurveda Nursing Home at Thrissur and Keraliya Ayurveda Samajam at Palakkadu are some of the popular Ayurvedic hospitals in south India
+Ayurveda College at Thiruvananthapuram, Ashtavaidyan Thaikkattu Mooss Vaidyaratnam Oushadhasala at Thrissur, Danwanthari Ayurveda Oushadasala at Kasargode, Guruvayurappan Ayurveda Nursing Home at Thrissur and Keraliya Ayurveda Samajam at Palakkadu are some of the popular Ayurvedic hospitals in south India.

 Ayurveda can be considered to be a way of life; a way of cooperating with Nature and living in harmony with nature.
 Usually health in Ayurveda means harmony, and there is really no end to the degree of harmony one can achieve if one sets himself to the task (by engaging himself to the Ayurvedic treatment).
 This method of living emphasizes prevention over cure.